pochette en cuir matelassé

 quilted leather pouch tutorial

-2. PLACE THE MAGNETIC TOP
+2. INSTALL THE MAGNETIC TOP

 - Place the metal support on the location of the magnetic top then mark the two marks with a silver pencil.